OECD Home › Development Co-operation Directorate (DCD-DAC) › Publications & Documents

 Publications & Documents

 How effective is aid at helping countries meet their own development objectives?
-This report presents results from the second survey on monitoring the Paris Declaration on Aid Effectiveness.
+Some of the answers can be found in this survey report which presents the results from the second, follow-up survey on monitoring the Paris Declaration on Aid Effectiveness.

 The second Global Review of Aid for Trade demonstrates that despite the crisis, there is good news for developing countries: in 2007, total aid for trade reached USD 25.4 billion, USD 4.3 billion (21%) more than the 2005 baseline.
 Even so, World Bank estimates show that 53 million more people are expected to be living on less than USD 1.25 a day.
 And while a few countries have slightly reduced the targets they set in 2005 for 2010,